felix-hilden/sphinx-codeautolink/docs/src/examples.rst

 A list of all code examples where a particular definition is used is handy particularly in the reference documentation itself:

-.. code-refs:: sphinx_codeautolink.setup
+.. code-refs:: sphinx_codeautolink.setup func

 Such a table is generated with::

-   .. code-refs:: sphinx_codeautolink.setup
+   .. code-refs:: sphinx_codeautolink.setup func

 Implicit imports
 ----------------